janakerman/janakerman/src/pages/cloudformation-dynamodb-data-ingest/index.md

 ## CloudFormation Custom Resources

 CloudFormation custom resources allow you to write provisioning logic that will be run anytime your stack is created, updated or deleted.
-It provides a hook into the CloudFormation stack lifecycle whereby you can do whatever you please.
+It provides a hook into the CloudFormation stack life cycle whereby you can do whatever you please.
 AWS document an [example](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-custom-resources-lambda-lookup-amiids.html) whereby as part of your stack creation you can fetch latest AMI for your instance type and region.
 Other use cases could be:

 - Managing an AWS resource unsupported by CloudFormation
 - Managing infrastructure completely outside of AWS